 - By Bus: Regional buses service towns near the park, but a car is essential for exploring within the park itself.

-Where to Stay Near the Great Smoky Mountains
+Where I like to stay Near the Great Smoky Mountains

 - Recommended for Families: Dollywood’s DreamMore Resort (Pigeon Forge, TN) – Family-friendly with a pool, playground, and shuttle to Dollywood and nearby trails.